YES is conducting an advancement clinic for School Cycling Instructors at Level 4 who want to advance to Level 3.

 The approach is like a diamond with many facets - when brought together it creates a bright gem.
 The facets of bicycling as a sport are as diverse as the roadways cyclists travel.

-Bicycling is a perfect no-impact, cross-training sport, that can be a lifetime recreational lifestyle activity.
-It can offer the child rite of passage and greatly expand their geographic reach and cross-cultural interfaces.
+Bicycling is a perfect no-impact, cross-training sport that can be a lifetime recreational lifestyle activity.
+It offers every child a rite of passage and greatly expands their geographic reach and cross-cultural interfaces.

-The new teen “fixie” bicycle culture spreading throughout the United States can be used as the "gem" of cycling to get them engaged in a healthy lifetime sport.
+The new teen “fixie” bicycle culture spreading throughout the United States can be used as the "gem" of cycling that gets them engaged in a healthy lifetime sport.

 Programmatic safety elements or facets should be inclusive in all the bicycle programs.
-The different facets; workshop, skills, drills, and racing, are reflected in Youth Educational Sports, Inc. (YES).
+The different facets; workshop, skills, drills, and racing, are reflected in all Youth Educational Sports, Inc. (YES) curriculum.

 Successful secondary bicycle programs share a common message - "have fun & be safe."

-YES, Inc. has trained School Cycling Instructors (SCI) to provide professional development for the Physical Education Teachers and help establish Physical Education Bicycle Units at secondary schools.
+YES has trained and certified School Cycling Instructors (SCI) to provide Professional Development for physical education teachers, and helped establish physical education bicycle Units at schools.

-YES inspires educational institutions to introduce bicycling as a viable sport and healthy competition in their Physical Educational curriculum.
-Anytime a life-sport is introduced to youth, this gives them a lifetime gift of health and relaxation.
+YES programs inspire educational institutions to introduce bicycling in grades 1 – 12, where it becomes a viable sport and healthy competition included as a regular physical educational unit.
+Anytime a life-sport is introduced to youth, they gain a lifetime gift of health and relaxation.